algorithmica-org/algorithmica/content/english/hpc/number-theory/exponentiation.md

 Since $n$ is at least halved every two recursive transitions, the depth of this recurrence and the total number of multiplications will be at most $O(\log n)$.

-### Implementation
+### Recursive Implementation

-Since we already have a recurrence, it is natural to implement the algorithm as a case matching recursive function:
+As we already have a recurrence, it is natural to implement the algorithm as a case matching recursive function:

 ```c++
 const int M = 1e9 + 7; // modulo